Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation of \textit{E. coli}: In silico experiments on a parallel mini-bioreactor platform

 \subsubsection{Impulsive control systems}

-The injection in the intermittent feeding phase result in sudden concentration and volume changes.
-These changes are modelled as instantaneous changes.
+The injection in the intermittent feeding phase results in sudden concentration and volume changes.
+These changes are modeled as instantaneous changes.
 Thus, the state trajectory shows discontinuities (jumps) in response to the pulse feed.
-Accordingly, the studied system to which intermittent/pulse feeding is applied is characterized as impulsive control system \citep{yang2001impulsive}.
-Impulsive systems appear in various industrial applications such as spacecraft, communication systems, dosage supply in pharmakokinetics, and fed-batch bioprocesses \citep{yang2019recent, villa2020adaptive, shen2008bilevel}.
-Unlike the continuous control case, there exist manipulated variables which are given only in discrete times, hence imposing additional discrete time sets and difference equations.
+Accordingly, the studied system to which intermittent/pulse feeding is applied is characterized as an impulsive control system \citep{yang2001impulsive}.
+Impulsive systems appear in various industrial applications such as spacecraft, communication systems, dosage supply in pharmacokinetics, and fed-batch bioprocesses \citep{yang2019recent, villa2020adaptive, shen2008bilevel}.
+Unlike continuous control cases, there exist manipulated variables that are given only in discrete times, hence imposing additional discrete time sets and difference equations.
 Moreover, due to the quasi-instantaneous change of state variables originating from the impulsive control, new stability properties and algorithms are required \citep{yang2019recent}.
 In \citep{sopasakis2014model} the stability properties of the impulsive linear system are studied.
-A MPC for the impulsive system, which use modified cost function, is developed \citep{rivadeneira2017control, villa2020adaptive}.
+An MPC for the impulsive system which uses a modified cost function is developed \citep{rivadeneira2017control, villa2020adaptive}.